akshaydnicator/Twitter-Sentiment-Analysis-NLP-Hackathon/README.md

 - train.csv: 7,920 tweets
 - test.csv: 1,953 tweets

+## Acknowlegdement
+Many snippets of the code used may have been taken from other open GitHub repositories to ease the rapid production and pace up the flow in the competition.
+It is acknowledged here that data has been gathered from multiple sources.
+I am thankful to all of them for their mentorship.

 ## Approach and Implementation
 ### Data Preparation
 Both the training and test file tweets have been **pre-processed using one standardized process** as given below: